napari/napari.github.io/tutorials/image.md

 ## next steps

 Hopefully this tutorial has given you a detailed understanding of the `Image` layer, including how to create one and control its properties.
 To learn more about some of the other layer types that **napari** supports checkout some more of our tutorials listed below.
-The [labels layer](labels.md) tutorial is a great one to try next as viewing labels layers are an extension of our image layers.
+The [labels layer](labels.md) tutorial is a great one to try next as labels layers are an extension of our image layers used for labeling regions of images.

 ## all tutorials